 This last page isn’t useful at all and needs to be removed from the document.

-However, it can be super frustrating when you try to remove the unwanted page only to find your pleading numbers, headers and footers have disappeared from the document.
+However, it can be super frustrating to try to remove the unwanted page only to find that your pleading numbers, headers, and footers have disappeared from the document.

 The problem is linked to the different Section Breaks within the document.